MeghnaM/Workout-Ninja/README.md

 The main user dashboard is made up of an exercise section where users can add new exercises, a workout section where users can create and complete workouts and a progressive overload chart that allows users to select a time range and choose exercises.

-I used Airbnb's **visx** charting library, which is a thin wrapper on D3.js, to build the chart on the dashboard.
+I used **Airbnb's visx charting library**, which is a thin wrapper on D3.js, to build the chart on the dashboard.
 It was fun to have complete freedom to design each element and customize the colors, placement and interactivity.
 I used custom colors for the lines, and designed the legend, axes and tooltips to match.

 #### Profile